-If you have ever been to a Japanese steakhouse, you may be familiar with that sauce that they serve with multiple dishes.
-It often called Yum Yum sauce, but goes by a number of names including Japanese white sauce and sakura sauce.
-It is extremely versatile and also very easy to make; in fact, you can try out our version of spicy Yum Yum sauce (see the video of our recipe below for a quick glimpse at how easy it is to make).
-For evidence of its versatility, see some of the many ways that you can use it listed below.
+If you have ever been to a Japanese steakhouse, you may be familiar with the sauce that they serve with multiple dishes.
+It is often called Yum Yum sauce but goes by a number of names, including Japanese white sauce and sakura sauce.
+It is extremely versatile and also very easy to make; in fact, you can try out our version of homemade Yum Yum sauce.
+For evidence of its versatility, see some of the many Yum Yum sauce uses that’ll have you coming back for more.

 Instead of a ranch dressing, try the tangy and complex set of flavors that Yum Yum sauce brings to a vegetable platter.
 This sauce goes well with broccoli, carrots, and celery as well as with every other vegetable that you would eat raw.
 It is tasty with grilled vegetables as well.